kushalkolar/MESmerize/docs/source/user_guides/viewer/modules/tiff_file.rst

 Meta data
 =========

-Check the "Load meta data" checkbox if you wan to load meta data.
-Alternatively, you can uncheck this box and create a meta data dictionary manually using the console (see
+Check the "Load meta data" checkbox if you want to load meta data.
+Alternatively, you can uncheck this box and create a meta data dictionary manually using the console (see the :ref:`Console <module_TiffFile_Console>` section)

 You can select a meta data format from the list.
 This list of formats correspond to the functions available in the module: ``mesmerize.viewer.core.organize_meta``.
 When you select a meta data format, it will automatically try to find a file with the extension specified by the selected format if it has the same name as the selected tiff file.